Top 4 Theatre KPIs to Track Your Performance

 1. Average ticket price

-Working out the average ticket price per show during a particular period will give you an idea of the cash coming into your theatre.
+Working out the average ticket price per show during a particular period will give you an idea of you incoming cash.
 If your ticket prices vary, obtaining a mean average will give you a good basis to predict your revenue for that period.
 Measuring this metric will allow you to see how prices might alter throughout the year or season.
 Viewing this alongside your volume of ticket sales, and the gross profit you are returning per event, can also give you a great idea of how your company is really performing.
 This will then allow you to review your pricing strategy.

 If you’re averaging lower than expected, it may be time to look at who you’re booking for shows.
-Are the performers no good?
-Is the play itself uninspiring?
+Are shows not being programmed at the right times?
 Are people not returning because of a bad experience?
-You need to ask yourself these difficult questions to get a handle on how to improve.
-If you’re averaging a high number, this is usually a good thing.
-However, ensure the prices aren’t too high, otherwise you may find sales figures fall, leaving you out of pocket.
+You need to ask yourself these questions to get a handle on how to improve.
 Calculate your average ticket price here.

 2. Revenue per seat

 Calculating how efficiently your team are translating your seats into cash is crucial.
-You need to be selling each seat at a fair, but profitable, price – otherwise you’ll be losing space and the cash that accompanies it.
+You need to be selling each seat at a fair, but profitable, price.
 Closely linked to your average ticket price, you need to keep on top of how much you’re charging.

 3. Wages to revenue